Wotcnt/Polyrifringence-Engine/README.md

 This repository is accompanied by an interactive knowledge base through a GPT using a Custom Instruction Set, utilising the full documentation of this repo, including this readme - ready to answer queries, explain physics, or and guide the user through the repo, able to explain whats what in beginner form through to advanced - complex based on user preference, just ask.

-Each session the GPT will introduce itself to the user with its own name from the canonical gem family for reference, making chats unique and easily referenceable. after it finishes queries it will suggest `2` follow ups to help steer your sessions.
+Each session the GPT will introduce itself to the user with its own name from the canonical gem family for reference, and also assigning an alias/codename to the user, making chats unique and easily referenceable after it finishes queries it will suggest `2` follow ups to help steer your sessions.

+All Current Users and AI using this GPT during Pre-release Access is Granted `💳Lambda Access Clearance`. **—λ**

 It runs entirely through ChatGPT in APP or Web-browser, referencing the same physics, mathematics, and benchmark data documented in this repository.